 When is the next Bank of Canada interest rate announcement?

-What are the remaining interest rate announcement dates in 2023?
+What are the interest rate announcement dates in 2024?

 There are a total of 8 Bank of Canada interest rate announcements each year.
-The remaining dates for 2023 are as follows:
+The dates for 2024 are as follows:

 The Bank of Canada typically makes their interest announcement at 10:00 AM Eastern Time.

 Here's what else we're reading:

 How bond rates impact the mortgage market (3 min read time)